ChrisSW921/ChrisSW921/README.md

 ### Hi there 👋

-I'm Chris, a Junior IOS developer currently studying Software Engineering at UVU.
+I'm Chris, an IOS developer.
 I have experience with Python, Swift, SwiftUI and building mobile applications.

 Apps on App Store: Employed!, Road Pals, Convo Time